puneetpalkaur/cs632/README.md

 ##### 3. Did your classifier misclassify any examples?
 Why or why not?
 Yes, my model misclassified few examples.
 This is because sometimes an email which is not a spam might contain words which are identified as spam words.
 Example: use of dollar sign in a genuine email might make it categorized as a spam.

+---
+# Assignment 2

+### Part 1 :

+Main file : train.py
+Instructions :
+•	This file takes training data path and validation data path through command line arguements
+•	It saves the trained model as 'trained_model_1.h5' at your default path

+### Part 2 :

+Main file : predict.py
+Instructions :
+•	Pass the test file name and model name while running the file
+•	Output will be saved to 'predictions.txt' file at your default path